Table of Contents

 The graphic depiction of this pH-dependent behavior results in the titration curve of an amino acid:

 - In very low pH values, amino acids exist in protonated form: ammonium form/conjugated acid/cation.

-- If the pH value rises above the pKs1-value, the zwitterions predominate in concentration.
+- If the pH value rises above the PKS1 value, the zwitterions predominate in concentration.
 When pH = IEP, only zwitterions are found.

-- With the further rise of pH-value, the ammonium group also disposes of its proton.
-The concentration of the anionic form builds up until the pKs2-value is reached.
+- With the further rise of pH value, the ammonium group also disposes of its proton.
+The concentration of the anionic form builds up until the PKS2 value is reached.
 Then, again, the concentration of zwitterions matches that of the anions.

-The pks- and IEP-values are characteristic in each case.
+The PKS and IEP values are characteristic in each case.
 If even more protonatable or deprotonate side chains are present, PKS3 and PKS4 values can additionally be described.

 Typical Reactions of Amino Acids

 Amino Acids to Protein

 The groups taking part in the bond are on a planar level and are characterized by mesomerism.
-This actually explains why hydrogen bonds are possible between the amino acids of a protein, which constitutes a vital prerequisite for protein folding.
+This actually explains why hydrogen bonds are possible between the amino acids of a protein, which is a vital prerequisite for protein folding.

 The end of a polypeptide, or protein, which has a free amine group, goes by the name N-terminus.
 Respectively, the end with the free carboxylic group is called C-terminus.
 In nomenclature, correct molecular names are produced when one reads from the N-terminus to the C-terminus, so that, if the sequence is altered, a different molecule is represented.
 The virtually endless number of possible combinations is calculated according to: